 Research

-My research has been published in journals such as American Economic Journal: Macroeconomics, Review of Economics and Statistics, Journal of Development Economics, Journal of Health Economics, and the European Journal of Political Research
+My research has been published in economics journals such as American Economic Journal: Macroeconomics, Review of Economics and Statistics, Journal of Development Economics, Journal of Health Economics, political science journals, such as the European Journal of Political Research, and sociology and interdisciplinary journals, such as the Journal of Ethnic and Migration Studies

 Here's the link to my Google Scholar site.